sezanzeb/input-remapper/readme/installation.md

 # Installation

-Below are installation instructions for certain distributions as well as
-<a href="#manual-installation">Manual installation</a> instructions.
+Below are installation instructions for certain distributions.
+If your distribution is not included, use the <a href="#manual-installation">Manual installation</a> instructions.

 We welcome contributors to maintain missing distributions.